Listen to an audio file of this tool.

 At this point, you’ve taught your teen some new strategies for dealing with bullying behaviors so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to support their skills.
 For example, “You are going to see James today.
-Do you remember what you can do to assert yourself and get away?”
+Do you remember what you can do to assert yourself and get away if you need?”

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress, frustrations, and anger.
-So, becoming informed regularly about what developmental milestones your teen is working toward will offer you empathy and patience.
+Each new age will present different challenges.
+Being informed about what developmental milestones your teen is working toward will offer you empathy and patience.

 - Reflect on outcomes.
 You could say, “Seems like you couldn’t get to sleep last night because you were feeling upset about how James acted at school yesterday.
 Did you have a hard time paying attention in class?
 What about trying out some role plays tonight so that you can go in tomorrow knowing what you can say and do?”